 After you design your survey, create a collector to send it out and start accepting payments.
 Web Links are the easiest way to get started, and Email Invitations are great if you have an email list to send your survey to.

-You can send a survey with a payment page using any collector type—except for Audience, Mobile SDK, and Facebook Messenger.
+You can send a survey with a payment page using any collector type—except for Audience, Mobile SDK, Facebook Messenger and Field Survey.

 When someone submits a payment through your survey, Stripe collects all of the details from the payment page, which means SurveyMonkey never saves or stores any credit card numbers.